 "Outstanding Student Organization of the Year" (UIS Student Government Association, 2006)

 "The secret weapon of Sangamon County Republicans!"
-(County Board Chairman, 2007)
+(County Board Chairman, Hon.
+Andy Van Meter, 2007)

 This is the weblog of the College Republicans at the U of IL at Springfield - Right here in the capital of the 'Land of Lincoln'.